Forgot your login info?

 From 1889 to 1930, the government was a constitutional democracy, with the presidency alternating between the dominant states of Sao Paulo and Minas Gerais.
 This period ended with a military coup that placed Getulio Vargas, a civilian, in the presidency; Vargas remained as dictator until 1945.
 Between 1945 and 1961, Jose Linhares, Gaspar Dutra, Vargas himself, Café Filho, Carlos Luz, Nereu Ramos, Juscelino Kubitschek and Janio Quadros were elected presidents.
 When Quadros resigned in 1961, Vice President Joao Goulart succeeded him.

-Brazil completed its transition to a popularly elected government in 1989, when Fernando Collor de Mello won 53 percent of the vote in the first direct presidential election in 29 years.
+Brazil completed its transition to a popularly elected government in 1989, when Fernando Collor de Mello won 53% of the vote in the first direct presidential election in 29 years.
+In 2018, Jair Bolsonaro won the presidency with 55% of the vote.
+He took office in January 2019.

 The typical school year runs from February through November.
 Children attend one year of preschool, four years of elementary school, four years of middle school and three years of secondary school.